mspencedm/Software-Dev-DnD/Adventures/DeathHouse/DeathHouse.md

 ## Modified Rooms

-29.

-Instead of Ghouls have this hallway be a recreation of The Shining
+26.

 The twins are ghostly apparitions of young girls, appearing around the age of eight or nine.
 They wear matching, tattered white dresses with black cloaks over them and they have vampire fangs.
 Their hair is long and disheveled, with strands hanging over their pale faces.

-They appear hand in hand in front of you, calling you towards them.
+They appear in front of you, holding hands, calling you towards them.

 "Come Play with Us."
 "Daddy Strahd never played with us.
 He pretended we were invisible."